skoriche/NWC-CUAHSI-NGIAB-Calibration-Summer-Institute/README.md

 ### 1.1.
 Tools/Modules Used for End-to-End Workflow

 This workshop leverages containerized environments to ensure consistency and ease of use.
 There are four tools [two contenarized based and two python CLI based] used in combination to carry out the calibration workflow in the NGIAB ecosystem.
+The use of docker containers and pipx packages mean you *do not need to install these tools to use them*.
+The only required software are [docker](https://docs.docker.com/engine/install/) and [astral-uv (uv)](https://docs.astral.sh/uv/getting-started/installation/).
+The modules in the `tools` folder are reference and development.

 * **NGIAB (NextGen In A Box) Docker Image**: The NGIAB Docker image provides a containerized and user-friendly solution for running the NextGen framework.
 It bundles the NextGen software, its dependencies, and necessary tools, allowing you to control inputs, configurations, and model execution on your local machine or other Docker-compatible environments.
     * **Build/Source**: The image is constructed using a Dockerfile which defines the operating system, installs required libraries, and packages the NextGen executables and associated scripts. *(The specific submodule for building this image is `tools/NGIAB-CloudInfra`, contains the Dockerfile and build scripts.
 For detailed instructions on building the image from the source, please refer to Part 2: Development Setup of this README).
 The latest NGIAB Docker image version used in this workshop is available on Docker-Hub [`awiciroh/ngiab:devcon25`].
 See Development Setup of this README for details.*